openmetalio/openmetal-docs/docs/kubernetes-guides/deployment/kops.md

 Our plan is to validate the installation of a v1.25.1 Kubernetes cluster on OpenStack using kOps.
-We'll be configuring it to use the OpenStack cloud provider with cinder as the storage provider with the OpenStack load balancer providing ingress to the cluster.
+We'll be configuring it to use the OpenStack cloud provider with Cinder as the storage provider with the OpenStack load balancer providing ingress to the cluster.

 This guide follows the official [kOps OpenStack guide](https://kops.sigs.k8s.io/getting_started/openstack/).